DHCSSza/escalator-sadilar/content/post/2024/02/Bilikisu_Olatunji/index.md

   - EMPOWER
 ---

-Our first spotlight shines on Bilikisu Wunmi Olatunji .
+Today our spotlight shines on Bilikisu Olatunji .
 Bilikisu is a data scientist at the Business Data Laboratory Limited and member of Abuja R User group, R-Ladies Abuja and rOpenSci.

 ## In short
 ---